iyulab/formdown/README.md

 - Error validation and display
 - Live preview integration with formdown-ui

-**Note**: formdown-editor is not required for basic usage.
+**Note**: @formdown/editor is not required for basic usage.
 Any text editor can be used to write formdown syntax.

+## Contributing

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Build packages: `npm run build:packages`
+4. Run tests: `npm test`
+5. Start development: `npm run dev`

+For publishing packages, see the [Publishing Guide](./docs/PUBLISHING.md).

+## License

+MIT License - see [LICENSE](./LICENSE) file for details.